jasonaaronwilson/c-armyknife-lib/docs/comet-vm-assembler.md

-In order to perform the equivalent of "branch tensioning", the assembler will assemble the code multiple times until all labels settle.
+In order to perform the equivalent of "branch tensioning", the assembler will assemble the code multiple times until all labels settle and this means running your code multiple times.
 This means that your code scheme code must be idempotent.
 To make this easier, a fresh environment is created each time the assembler runs so state like the random number generator, are reset automatically between iterations.